-I-Net: Institutional Network - a new state-of-the-art communications network for County government, police, fire, library, and school facilities.
+I-Net: Institutional Network - a state-of-the-art communications network for County government, police, fire, library, and school facilities.

-Internal Service Funds: These funds are used to account for goods or services provided by one department or agency to other departments or agencies of the County, or to other governments, on an allocated cost recovery basis.
+Internal Service Funds (ISF): Funds used to account for goods or services provided by one department or agency to other departments or agencies of the County, or to other governments, on an allocated cost recovery basis.
 Internal Service Funds have been established for information technology, vehicle maintenance, road construction, and self-insurance.